-Land improvements 2-15 years

 Building and improvements 3-25 years

 Transportation equipment 3-15 years

+Land improvements 2-15 years

 Machineries, factory, and other equipment 2-15 years

 Furniture, fixtures and office equipment 2-15 years

-Leasehold improvements, presented as part of Building and improvements, are amortized over the asset's estimated useful lives or applicable lease terms, whichever is shorter.
+Leasehold improvements, presented as part of Building and improvements, are amortized over the asset's estimated useful lives ranging from three to five years or applicable lease terms, whichever is shorter.

 Construction in progress represents properties under construction and is stated at cost.
-This includes cost of construction, applicable borrowing costs (see Notes 2.15 and 9) and other direct costs.
+This includes cost of construction, applicable borrowing costs (see Notes 2.16 and 9) and other direct costs.
 The account is not depreciated until such time that the assets are completed and available for use.

-The asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount (see Note 2.13).
+The asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount (see Note 2.14).